-Sureserve Group plc (‘Sureserve’) respects your privacy and is committed to protecting your personal data.
+Sureserve Group Limited (‘Sureserve’) respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data when you become a customer, visit our website or each time you contact us.

 This policy will also tell you about your privacy rights and how the law protects you.